YyzHarry/multi-domain-imbalance/README.md

 # On Multi-Domain Long-Tailed Recognition, Generalization and Beyond

-This repository contains the implementation code for paper <br>
+This repository contains the implementation code for paper: <br>
 __[On Multi-Domain Long-Tailed Recognition, Generalization and Beyond](https://arxiv.org/abs/2203.09513)__
 ___
 <p align="center">